IIIlllIIllIIIll/COMP508/Task1/business_rules.markdown

 # Wellington Transport

-1. Each Road Must be Classified as one Category
+1. Each road must be classified as one category.
-2. Each Category may Classify many Roads.
+2. Each category may classify many roads.

-3. Each Road May Contain one or more Road.
+3. Each road may contain one or more road.
-4. Each Road May Contain in many other Roads.
+4. Each road may contain in many other roads.

-5. Each Road Must Start at only one Location.
+5. Each road must start at only one location.
-6. Each Location May be the starting point for many Roads.
+6. Each location may be the starting point for many roads.

-7. Each Road Must end at only one Location.
+7. Each road must end at only one location.
-8. Each Location May be the endpoint for many Roads.
+8. Each location may be the endpoint for many roads.

-9. Each Role May be assigned to many Staff.
+9. Each role may be assigned to many staff.
-10. Each Staff Member May be assigned to only one Role.
+10. Each staff member may be assigned to only one role.

-11. Each Role - History Must assign only one Staff.
+11. Each role history must assign only one staff.
-12. Each Staff Member May have many Role - Histories.
+12. Each staff member may have many role histories.

-13. Each Staff May work on many Projects.
+13. Each staff may work on many projects.
-14. Each Project Must have many Staff working on it.
+14. Each project must have many staff working on it.

-15. Each Role - History Must be assigned to only one Project.
+15. Each role history must be assigned to only one project.
-16. Each Project May have many Role - Histories assigned to it.
+16. Each project may have many role histories assigned to it.

-17. Each Role May have many Role - Histories.
+17. Each role may have many role histories.
-18. Each Role – History Must belong to only one Role.
+18. Each role history must belong to only one role.

-19. Each Project Must involve at least one Road.
+19. Each project must involve at least one road.
-20. Each Road May be involved in many Projects.
+20. Each road may be involved in many projects.

-21. Each Contractor May own many Contracts.
+21. Each contractor may own many contracts.
-22. Each Contract Must belong to only one Contractor.
+22. Each contract must belong to only one contractor.

-23. Each Contract Must cover only one Project.
+23. Each contract must cover only one project.
-24. Each Project May be covered by many Contracts.
+24. Each project may be covered by many contracts.

-25. Each Staff Member May manage many Contracts.
+25. Each staff member may manage many contracts.
-26. Each Contract Must be managed by one Staff Member.
+26. Each contract must be managed by one staff member.

-27. Each Contract may manage many Role -Histories.
+27. Each contract may manage many role histories.
-28. Each Role - History must be managed by one Contract.
+28. Each role history must be managed by one contract.